Cooking Vacations: A S.A.L.T. Experience and Culinary Journey Through Andalucía

 Mediterranean Spain/Shutterstock

-Recipient of Spain’s prestigious Award for Gastronomic Values and El Premio de Excelencia, chef Charo Carmona invites S.A.L.T. guests on an unforgettable culinary journey through Spain’s south.
+As the recipient of Spain’s prestigious Award for Gastronomic Values and El Premio de Excelencia, chef Charo Carmona invites Silversea’s S.A.L.T. guests on an unforgettable culinary journey through Spain’s south.
 Her restaurant, Arte de Cozina, is set in the hills of Málaga where she has created a multicourse seasonal lunch.
 It’s exclusive to us.
 After lunch, guests visit Antequera’s ancient fortification for stunning views of the white-washed village and vast surroundings.

 Preparing for a new S.A.L.T.
 Experience in Spain